Smoac/openbis-fork/docs/system-documentation/docker/usage.md

   openbis/openbis-server:20.10.7;
 ```

-Running application container can be inspected by fetching the logs.
+The state of the running application container can be inspected by fetching the container logs:

 ```
-$ docker logs openbis-server;
+$ docker logs openbis-app;
-2024-01-19 18:37:50.984 UTC [1] LOG:  database system is ready to accept connections
+2024-01-23 11:06:19,310 INFO  [main] OPERATION.ETLDaemon - Data Store Server ready and waiting for data.
 ```

-Created openbis-server volumes can be inspected to spot a mountpoints where data files, configuration files and logs are physically stored.
+Docker volumes mounted by `openbis-app` can be inspected to spot where data files, configuration files and logs are physically stored.

 ```
-$ docker volume inspect openbis-server-data openbis-server-etc openbis-server-logs;
+$ docker volume inspect openbis-app-data openbis-app-etc openbis-app-logs;
 [
     {
         "CreatedAt": "2024-01-20T12:24:49+01:00",
         "Driver": "local",
         "Labels": null,
-        "Mountpoint": "/var/lib/docker/volumes/openbis-server-data/_data",
+        "Mountpoint": "/var/lib/docker/volumes/openbis-app-data/_data",
-        "Name": "openbis-server-data",
+        "Name": "openbis-app-data",
         "Options": null,
         "Scope": "local"
     },